Caligula (film): Plot

 After discovering that Caesonia is pregnant, Caligula develops a severe fever.
-Drusilla nurses him back to health.
-Just as he fully recovers, Caesonia bears him a daughter, Julia Drusilla.
-During the celebration, Drusilla collapses with the same fever he had had.
+Drusilla nurses him back to health and Caesonia bears him a daughter, Julia Drusilla.
+During the celebration, Drusilla collapses with the same fever he had.
 Soon afterward, Caligula receives another ill omen in the form of a blackbird.
-Despite his praying to Isis out of desperation, Drusilla dies from her fever.
-Initially unable to accept her death, Caligula has a nervous breakdown and rampages through the palace, destroying a statue of Isis while clutching Drusilla's body.
+Despite praying to Isis out of desperation, Drusilla dies and Caligula has a nervous breakdown.

-Now in a deep depression, Caligula walks the Roman streets disguised as a beggar; he causes a disturbance after watching an amateur performance mocking his relationship with Drusilla.
-After a brief stay in a city jail, Caligula proclaims himself a god and becomes determined to destroy the senatorial class, which he has come to loathe.
-The new reign he leads becomes a series of humiliations against the foundations of Rome - senators' wives are forced to work in the service of the state as prostitutes, estates are confiscated, the old religion is desecrated, and the army is made to embark on a mock invasion of Britain.
-Unable to further tolerate his actions, Longinus conspires with Chaerea to assassinate Caligula.
+Caligula walks through Rome in a deep depression disguised as a beggar and is briefly jailed for causing a disturbance after watching an amateur performance mocking his relationship with Drusilla.
+Caligula proclaims himself a god and vows to destroy the senatorial class he loathes.
+Senators' wives are forced to work as prostitutes, estates are confiscated, the old religion is desecrated, and the army embarks on a mock invasion of Britain.
+Unable to tolerate his actions, Longinus conspires with Chaerea to assassinate Caligula.

-Caligula enters his bedroom where a nervous Caesonia awaits him.
-Another blackbird appears but only Caesonia is frightened of it.
-The next morning, the two rehearse an Egyptian play, Claudius becomes suspicious of Chaerea and follows him to the event.
-Shortly, Caligula and his family are attacked in a coup headed by Longinus and Chaerea.
+Another blackbird appears in Caligula's bedroom but only Caesonia is frightened of it.
+Claudius becomes suspicious of Chaerea and follows him to a play where Caligula and his family are attacked in a coup led by Longinus and Chaerea.
 Caesonia and Julia are murdered, and Chaerea stabs Caligula in the stomach.
-With his final breath, the Emperor defiantly whimpers "I live!" as his and his family's bodies are thrown down the stadium's stairs.
-Claudius witnesses the entire ordeal and is horrified even after being proclaimed Emperor by the Praetorian Guard.
-The people of Rome, having grown accustomed to the overall chaos, clean the blood off the marble floors.
+With his final breath, the Emperor defiantly declares "I live!" as his and his family's bodies are thrown down the stadium's stairs.
+A horrified Claudius is proclaimed Emperor by the Praetorian Guard.
+The people of Rome, accustomed to chaos, clean the blood off the marble floors.
+The film ends with Caligula's horse, Incitatus, discovering the dead bodies of Caligula and his family.